-At December 31, 2004, we had 45 full-time employees, 20 of whom are investment management, research and trading professionals, 11 of whom are marketing and client service professionals and 14 of whom are operations and business management professionals.
+At December 31, 2005, we had 47 full-time employees, including 20 investment management, research and trading professionals, 11 marketing and client service professionals and 16 operations and business management professionals.
 None of our employees are represented by a labor union, and we consider our employee relations to be good.